 To learn more to support a DIY vs. Conversational AI partner decision, watch this short video.

-Building the right Conversational AI Committee
+Building the Right Conversational AI Committee

 In a recent study, we found that IT organizations are involved in 90% of all AI decisions.
 While determining whether or not Conversational AI fits into the strategic roadmap for a technical team is essential, it’s also important to incorporate the voices and perspectives of other leaders within an organization.
 CTO can lead the discussion and set a tone of innovation and disruption, but it’s essential to have the buy-in from Customer Success, Marketing, Contact Center Leadership, and Finance.
 Each group will have different requirements and needs.
 Early collaboration will drive a better end solution.
 For example, while a CTO has full visibility into the needed integrations into CRMs and other backend systems required to drive personalization, Contact Center leadership may have their own insight into common customer inquiries that could be a great place to kick off automation.